pulse2percept/pulse2percept/doc/topics/stimuli.rst

     logo = samples.logo_bvl()
     logo = samples.logo_ucsb()
+    cake = samples.bvl_cake()
+    surf = samples.ucsb_surf()

+The two photographs are naturalistic RGB stills: a cake decorated with the lab logo (495x435), and a frame of the UCSB coastline (476x845) from the National Library of Medicine video *Towards a Smart Bionic Eye*.
+See ``pulse2percept/stimuli/data/samples/README.rst`` for the licensing of each bundled asset; it differs from file to file.

 :py:func:`~pulse2percept.stimuli.samples.big_buck_bunny` is the bundled naturalistic video, a 115-frame excerpt of *Big Buck Bunny* at 24 fps: